tech-learning-collective/tech-learning-collective.github.io/_events/event.2019-11-16.hex90-hello-friend.md

 * [${{ offer.price }} - {{ offer.name }}]({{ offer.url }})
 {% endfor %}

-As with all Tech Learning Collective events, racism, queerphobia, transphobia, sexism, “brogrammer,” “manarchist,” or any kind of similarly awful behavior *will* result in immediate removal from class without a refund.
+As with all Tech Learning Collective events, racism, queerphobia, transphobia, sexism, “brogrammer,” “manarchist,” or any kind of similarly awful behavior *will* result in immediate removal from the event without a refund.
 Please refer to [our lightweight social rules](https://github.com/AnarchoTechNYC/meta/wiki/Social-rules) for details on our strictly enforced no-tolerance policy against bigotry of any kind.

 ## About [Shift-CTRL Space](https://shiftctrl.space/)